 2. Planning matters

 Station House – DH expressed the extreme dismay of the CPC regarding this application and that even though EBC know there is a severe parking problem they ignored it.
 Nor was it a good thing that one councillor in the East Area Planning chamber admitted that they did not know what an HMO was and then voted for it.
-MR acknowledged that whilst the decision made was unpopular, it wasin the opinion of EBC, a sound decision with the committee considering the details of the application, representations and other matters including the event of a possible appeal.
+MR acknowledged that whilst the decision made was unpopular, it was, in the opinion of EBC, a sound decision with the committee considering the details of the application, representations and other matters including the event of a possible appeal.
 The risk of costs being awarded if the council was unsuccessful in an appeal was deemed to have been unreasonable.

 11 Elm Gardens – GB showed the council the laminates he had pre-prepared regarding this site and how it would be totally incongruous with the surroundings.
 SP explained that when determining planning applications, it was a professional view given not a personal one and that for most applications it is not a single officer decision but one that was reviewed by several officers.
 SP stated that the Compliance Team are now involved as a recent application had been turned down.
 EBC are continuing to monitor the situation.